by-aoi/swifti-docs/src/pages/docs/v0.1.0/cookies/index.md

 Gets an object that contains all the cookies and their associated values.

 ### set(name, value, [options])

 Sets a cookie with the given name, value, and options.

-- name: Name of the cookie.
-- value: Cookie value.
-- options: Additional options for the cookie (optional).

-### set({ name, value, options })

-Sets a cookie with the given name, value, and options.

-- name: Name of the cookie.
-- value: Cookie value.
-- options: Additional options for the cookie (optional).

-### set([{ name, value, options }])

-Sets a cookie with the given name, value, and options.